RosaWagner/Borel/README_en.md

 The design of *Borel* took initially place during a 18 month research program at the [ANRT](https://anrt-nancy.fr/en), France.
 The project was initiated following an extensive analysis of research on readability, dyslexia, and the learning process of reading and writing.
 Throughout the design journey, professionals in the fields of speech therapy and education were involved and their valuable insights were taken into account.

-The Borel project faces the challenge of finding the right balance between x-height and ascender height to achieve:
+The *Borel* project faces the challenge of finding the right balance between x-height and ascender height to achieve:

 - Legibility without unnecessary constraints[^13]
 - Clear decoding of graphemes
 - Development of proficient handwriting skills
 - Adaptation to notebook lines

-Therefore Borel’s x-height is one half of the ascender height.
+Therefore *Borel*’s x-height is one half of the ascender height.
 This adjustment allows to scale-up the x-height to 2 lines and the ascenders to 4 lines, giving enough space to thicken the stroke—without altering the letter legibility—and achieving a more harmonious interline spacing.

 ![Borel's interline space](documentation/images/line-height/borel_chocolate.gif)*Borel allows a reasonable interline spacing.*